What versions of MATLAB are available?

 How do I run MATLAB?

 Be sure to run MATLAB on a compute node, not a login node.
-You can use up to all the cores on a single node without any special Matlab setup (though your qsub or sbatch command will need to specify the number of cores you intend to use).
+You can use up to all the cores on a single node without any special Matlab setup (though your sbatch command will need to specify the number of cores you intend to use).

 To run MATLAB interactively: